-Filed by the Proceedings Filed by a P Party other than the Registrant $\ \Box$ Chec k the a ppropriate box: Preli minary Proxy Statement Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) \boxtimes Defii nitive Proxy Statement Defii nitive Additional Materials Solic iting Material Pursuant to §240.14a-11(c) or §240.14a-2 PALO ALTO NETWORKS, INC. (Name of Registrant as Specified In Its Charter) Payn nent of Filing Fee (Check the appropriate box): X No fe ee required.
+Filed by the Registrant 🗵

+Filed by a F Party other than the Registrant $\Box$

+Chec k the a appropriate box:

+Preli minary Proxy Statement

+Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2))

+$\boxtimes$ Defi nitive Proxy Statement

+Defi nitive Additional Materials

+Solic riting Material under §240.14a-2

+PALO ALTO NETWORKS, INC.

+(Name of Registrant as Specified In Its Charter)

+Paym nent of Filing Fee (Check the appropriate box):

+X No f ee required.

+110 1 ee required.

 Fee o computed on table below per Exchange Act Rules 14a-6(i)(4) and 0-11.

+(1) Title of each class of securities to which transaction applies:

+(2) Aggregate number of securities to which transaction applies:

+' /

-(1) Title of each class of securities to which transaction applies: (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+(3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is

+calculated and state how it was determined):

+(4) Proposed maximum aggregate value of transaction:

+(5) Total fee paid:

+Fee p paid previously with preliminary materials.

+Chec k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid

+iously.
 Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.

-(1) Amount Previously Paid: (2) Form, Schedule or Registration Statement No.: (3) Filing Party: (4) Date Filed:
+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

+(3) Filing Party:

+' /

+(4) Date Filed: